TheoreticalEcosystemEcology/jekyll_ieLab/meetings.md

   <div class="small-12 columns">
   <p>
 The aim of these lab meetings is to promote discussion among members on all subjects related to ecology, mathematics and computer science.
 The meetings are intended primarily for lab members, but everyone interested in the subject is welcome!
-The meetings will be held in D8-0022 at noon on the date in the table:
+The meetings will be held in D7-2007 at noon on the date in the table:
 </p>

 <div class="small-12 columns">
 <table style="width:100%">

-{% for lab-meetings in site.data.lab %}
+{% for lab-meetings in site.data.lab reversed %}

 <tr>
   <td style="min-width:150px;">{{ lab-meetings.Date }}</td>